Obli04/LeetGrind/README.md

 ## To Do

-1. Implement a feature to save old results - See what problems you have already solved.
-2. Improve the UI/UX for better user experience
+1. Improve the UI/UX for better user experience
-3. Better Documentation
+2. Better Documentation
-4. Overhaul Home Page

 ## Contributing